wendyverdonk93/docs/content/payment-methods/wallet/paypal/how-does-paypal-work.md

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.

+_Please note that MultiSafepay does not collect funds for PayPal_

+{{< alert-notice >}} In PayPal, after a successful payment of a transaction, the order status is set to _Completed_ and the financial status remains set to _Initialized_.
+If the financial status remains _Initialized_, an order cannot be delivered since the shipment of an order depends on the financial status.
+You must ensure that orders are set to _Completed_ for both the order and financial status after a successful payment. {{< /alert-notice >}}

 * Order status
 The order status indicates the status of the order, such as _completed_, _pending_ or _rejected_.
 The order status is independent of the incoming or outgoing payment of the transaction.